WBMQ (Savannah, Georgia): Sale to Beasley

-In 1977, management decided to sell the radio station, while retaining the TV station.
-AM 630 WSAV was sold to Beasley Broadcasting.
+In 1977, management decided to sell WSAV radio, while retaining WSAV-TV.
+WSAV was sold to Beasley Broadcasting.
 Because two stations that were no longer co-owned could not share the same call letters, AM 630 became WKBX.
-Beasley teamed up the station with FM station 95.5 WSGF, which it also owned.
-(WSGF is now active rock WIXV.)
+Beasley teamed up the station with FM station WSGF, which it also owned.
 WKBX's full service middle of the road format was continued for several years.
 But in 1981, the station switched to a Christian radio format.
 In 1983, WKBX began airing country music.
 It changed to WBMQ in 1985 and began playing oldies.

 WBMQ and WSGF were bought by Radio Southeast in 1988.
 Radio Southeast changed WBMQ's format to talk in 1990.
 The station featured local hosts and at night carried syndicated shows from NBC Talknet.
 World and national news was supplied by CBS Radio News.

 Sale to Cumulus

-In 1998, Cumulus Media bought WBMQ and its FM sister station, WIXV.
-Cumulus also acquired 93.1 WEAS-FM, 96.5 WJCL-FM, 900 WJLG and 102.1 WZAT, creating a six-station cluster.
+In 1998, Cumulus Media bought WBMQ and its FM sister station, WIXV (the former WSGF).
+Cumulus also acquired WEAS-FM, WJCL-FM, WJLG (the former WJIV) and WZAT, creating a six-station cluster.
 All of the stations were moved to studios on Television Circle in Savannah.

 In the early 2010s, WBMQ gave up its transmitter site on Oatland Island, and moved to a new location in Savannah, near the Savannah River.
 Because it was now using a single non-directional tower, it had to reduce its output.
 Daytime power dropped slightly to 4,800 watts, and nighttime power was reduced significantly to 47 watts.
 While the daytime signal covered a large region of Coastal Georgia and South Carolina, the nighttime signal only served Savannah and its adjacent communities.

 WBMQ's transmitter was damaged by a lightning storm in July 2020, taking the station silent; WJLG, which operated from the same site, would remain on the air at reduced power.
 On October 9, Cumulus elected to return both stations' licenses to the Federal Communications Commission (FCC) instead of making repairs; the surrender also invalidated a construction permit for an FM translator station, W245DD (96.9), to relay WBMQ.
 WBMQ's license was cancelled on October 13, 2020.